 Warhammer: Vermintide was a simply enjoyable game bringing the fun of cooperative action to the universe of fantasy Warhammer.
 It was just a blast to play in groups of players and even fine to just play online with randoms.
 There's a great selection of levels to play on that offer great replayability in how large many of the levels are and the quality of the environments displayed.
 It does feel very similar to Left 4 Dead with medieval type weapons and was completely fine with me as it does so with its own unique style.
 This is an absolutely great coop game that should definitely provide hours of gameplay and vermin slaying fun.

-Review Done on Warhammer: End Times Vermintide for Xbox One
+Warhammer: End Times Vermintide Review on Xbox One

 Review Code Provided by Fatshark